MirantisContainers/mke-docs/content/docs/setup/getting-started/install-mke4-cli.md

 - [Windows x86_64 image](https://s3.us-east-2.amazonaws.com/packages-stage-mirantis.com/v4.0.0-alpha1.0/mkectl_windows_x86_64.zip)

-Envisioned as a single binary, capable of managing MKE 4 clusters without any additional dependencies, as of `MKE 4.0.0-alpha.1.0` the MKE CLI still requires that you have the following tools installed on your system:
+Envisioned as a single binary, capable of managing MKE 4 clusters without any additional dependencies, as of `MKE 4.0.0-alpha.1.0` the MKE CLI requires that you have the following tools installed on your system:

 - `kubectl`, version `1.29.0` or later ([download](https://kubernetes.io/docs/tasks/tools/#kubectl))